viam-labs/SAVCAM-event-manager/README.md

 }
 ```

-## depends_on configuration

 Note that you will need to include specified required cameras or other components/services in the `depends_on` array for the configuration, for example:

 ```json
       "depends_on": [
         "cam1", "cam2"
       ]
 ```

+### mode

+*enum home|away (default: "home")*

+Event manager mode, which is used in event evaluation based on configured event [modes](#modes)

 ### events